speedstarkawaii/nyxstrap/README.md

 **this is so skids dont say 'oh i cracked it ahaahaa' ima sell!'
 HAPPENED BEFORE** 💯

-please LEARN off this there's no point of skidding it although its pretty cringe if you do skid it because all you do is scan app data and check if the roblox app exists. 🤡
+please LEARN off this there's no point of skidding it although its pretty cringe if you do skid it 😡